 If another P2P user decides to trade with you, he will send you a trade request.
 Once you accept the request, both parties can complete the trade.
 Choosing to set a higher price than the market price will ensure that you generate more revenue.

-For example, you can publish an advertisement to purchase Bitcoin at $20,000 and another advertisement to sell Bitcoin at $20,200.
-This way, you can earn $200 for every 1 Bitcoin that you transact.
+For example, you can publish an advertisement to purchase bitcoin at $20,000 and another advertisement to sell bitcoin at $20,200.
+This way, you can earn $200 for every 1 bitcoin that you trade.

 What Are the Risks of Arbitrage?